axondeepseg/axondeepseg/docs/source/documentation.rst

      - Eccentricity of the ellipse that has the same second-moments as the axon region.
    * - orientation
      - Angle between the 0th axis (rows) and the major axis of the ellipse that has the same second moments as the axon region.
+   * - fiber_eccentricity
+     - Eccentricity of the ellipse that has the same second-moments as the axon+myelin (fiber) region.
+   * - fiber_orientation
+     - Angle between the 0th axis (rows) and the major axis of the ellipse that has the same second moments as the axon+myelin (fiber) region.
    * - image_border_touching
      - Flag indicating if the axonmyelin objects touches the image border
    * - bbox_min_y